 Date & Venue

 Saint Anthony Park United Church of Christ

 Join us at 3pm in the church for a pre-concert talk with the artists.

 Concert length is estimated to be 2 hours with one intermission.

 Single tickets are on sale now.
 You may purchase tickets online or by calling The Schubert Club Ticket Office at 651.292.3268.Purchase tickets

 Turn Back Unneeded Tickets

 If you have tickets but are unable to attend, please consider turning back your tickets as a tax-deductible contribution.
 Your generosity allows other music lovers to attend our sold out concerts.
 Turnback tickets online or call 651.292.3268 at least one hour prior to the concert.

-Program to be announced.
-Concerts are estimated to be two hours in length with one intermission.
+Concerts are estimated to be 2 hours with intermission.